masakazozaki/LocalizeGen/README.md

 LocalizeGen
 ====

-auto-generate-localizeString from google spread sheet to iOS and android Projects
+auto-generate-localizeString from google spread sheet to iOS and Android Projects

 ## Description
-simple automation scripts to create localizableString files to ios and android.
+simple automation scripts to create localizableString files to iSO and Android.

 ## Requirement
 - Python3